-The simple answer is, yes, you can safely drink bathroom tap water in Scotland if it’s labelled as being fit for human consumption in a hotel, or you know the bathroom tap is piped direct from the drinking water supply in a domestic residence.
+The simple answer is, yes, you can safely drink tap water in Scotland (whether from the kitchen or the bathroom) if it’s labelled as being fit for human consumption in a hotel, or you know the bathroom tap is piped directly from the drinking water supply in a house.

 Water quality is tightly controlled in the United Kingdom and especially so in Scotland where ‘The Water Intended for Human Consumption (Private Supplies) (Scotland) Regulations 2017‘ states that drinking water must not contain organisms or substances that pose a danger to human health.

 That being said, it’s advisable to only drink water from the cold tap, only drink tap water in a hotel if there is a statement saying it is safe to do so, and not drink tap water if it has any odour or colour.

 I’ll cover the reasons why in the next section.